ShengmanLyu/Functional_traits_predict_coexistence_under_changing_climate/README.md

 The files include the raw and organized trait data.
 The organized version includes 15 traits averaged for each species at each site.

 > #### NICH_coexistence-traits.R
-> R scripts for statistical analyses and data visualisation (Figures 1-3 in the main text).
+> R scripts for statistical analyses and data visualization (Figures 1-3 in the main text).